syntevo/docs/src/SmartGit/Manual/GUI/Repository/Submodules.md

 ## Submodules in the UI

 ### Standard window
-For a repository with submodules a *Submodule* toolbar button occurs.
+For a repository with submodules, a *Submodule* toolbar button appears.
-This allows to quickly open submodule repositories (as separate tabs).
+This lets you quickly open submodule repositories (as separate tabs).

 In the parent repository the submodule's pointer is displayed in the *Files* view.

 ### Working Tree window
-Submodules shows up in the [*Repositories View*](../Repositories-View.md) at their configured directory location.
+Submodules show up in the [*Repositories View*](../Repositories-View.md) at their configured directory location.
 Their files are shown, even recursively, just like normal files of the parent repository in the **Files** view.

 Available Operations on the main menu will depend on whether the **Repositories** view or the **Files** is focused: